A UNIQUE LEARNING EXPERIENCE

 The Crocky Trail provides teachers with a unique learning experience that covers all aspects of the curriculum.
 From physical education to learning about nature and the environment, children will be able to let their imaginations run wild as they enjoy the thrill of being in the great outdoors.

-We charge £10 for students on school trips and staff are now free.
-Staff are reminded it’s not a fun day, but a work day.
-Staff are not permitted to use the rides.
+We charge £10 for students on school trips, and staff are now free.
+Staff are permitted to use a selection of our rides .

 This price also applies to other organisations and large groups, over 40 people, such as Scouts and Guides.

 SMALLER GROUP SIZES

 For other groups of 10 people or more our admission charge is £13 per young person and £8 per adult, so a saving of £20 on the smallest group of 10 people.
 You can also include Concessions at just £7.